Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 Interpolate animation - it is important to remember that interpolate is by default on and it is represented by value 0.
 Checking the checkbox will set it to 1 and disable interpolate animation for the pie.
 Normally 0 is off and 1 is on, but in this case it is reversed.
 Please remember this when exporting.
 If your animation in-game is jittery, test with enabled or disabled.

 Animation time and animation cycles are set directly on the Level objects.
-Both blderik_anim Level2 and Level3 have the same values, animation time 60 and animation cycles 0 (0 is infinite repetitions.)
+Both blderik_anim Level2 and Level3 have the same values, animation time 60 and animation cycles 0 (0 is infinite repetitions).
 You can set different animation time cycles if you want to have asynchronous animations for different Levels.

 ![](./009_1.png)